danielbatliner/wishlist/README.md

 ## Features

-- Add wishes with a name, one or more links, notes, and a photo
+- Add wishes with a name, links, notes, and a photo
-- Upload a photo via file picker or paste one from the clipboard (desktop and iPad)
+- Upload a photo via file picker or paste one from the clipboard
-- Multiple links per wish — enter one URL per line
+- URLs in notes get converted to links.
 - Delete wishes
 - All data stored locally in a SQLite database